 Even though there are many people in South Africa who cannot afford to go to medical specialists, the country can’t afford to lose the skills that the offer.

-As has been noted, South Africa has a severe shortage of medical specialists in both private and public sectors.
+Yes, South Africa has a severe shortage of medical specialists in both private and public sectors.
 There are only about 20 specialists for every 100 000 people, which is one of the lowest ratios of medic to patient in all of the BRICS (Brazil, Russia, India, China, South Africa) countries.

 According to the DoH the reasons for this include study (as in medical school) constraints as well as emigration.
 However this also gives these medical specialists market power.